 Just as physical skills can be developed by training programs and periodisation in the lead up to sporting events, so can mental skills.
 I take the view here that the physical and mental go together in a single package to create a performer giving their very best performance at just the right time and in just the right place.
-Of course there are lots of theories on the best way to approach training and competition from a physical skills and conditioning point of view, and there are many ways of building appropriate mental skills (Baum 1999, Liggett 2000).
+Of course, there are lots of theories on the best way to approach training and competition from a physical skill and conditioning point of view, and there are many ways of building appropriate mental skills (Baum 1999, Liggett 2000).
 The question is of how to connect the two.
 This is where we draw on the notion of anchoring and we refer to our good old behaviourist friends Drs Pavlov and Skinner.